David7777-ops/phonebook-nextjs-expressjs/app/README.md

 I did my best with the given time for error handling.
 I display the common errors with friendly messages, however, I did not go crazy with error messages, some of them are not the frindliest.

-## Validation Note

-You will find in the .env for this project the JWT_SECRET, it's the same from the backend.
-I know it's not the best approach to verify JWT tokens in the frontend, I did it for simplicity given the scope and the time.

 ## Contributing

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are **greatly appreciated**.